nfrappart/azTerraSubscriptionSetup/README.md

 Choose your options depending on your needs, but you can probably use them as above if you're starting.

 Don't forget to fill in your remote vnet `subscription_id`.
 > subscription id is a trick to allow you to peer Vnets in different subscriptions.
-If all your infrastructure is in the same subscription, then the same id will be used everywhere for all your peerings
+If all your infrastructure is in the same subscription, then use the same everywhere for all your peerings

 Keys will be used as name for your peerings.